-- That there be damage to nerves or blood vessels, or that the blood supply in part of the upper thigh bone is cut off, causing the bone to first weaken and then die, or that blood clots may arise in the legs or lungs.
+- There may be damage to nerves or blood vessels, or the blood supply in part of the upper thigh bone could be cut off, causing the bone to first weaken and then die.
+Blood clots may also arise in the legs or lungs.

-- That parts of the hip bone may not join or properly realign in the correct position.
+- Parts of the hip bone may not join or properly realign in the correct position.

-- The procedure may inadvertently accelerate cognitive confusion or dementia in older patients who may already be at risk.
+- The procedure may inadvertently accelerate cognitive confusion or dementia in older individuals who may already be at risk.

 - Pressure sores or ulcers may become a problem as a result of spending long period of time in bed or chairs.

-Prompt surgery, followed by holistic rehabilitation, means that you can be back in relative good health and independence in a matter of weeks.
-You will need the services of all of the following medical teams:
+Prompt surgery, followed by holistic rehabilitation, means that you can typically be back in relative good health and independence in a matter of weeks.
+You may need the services of the following medical specialists:

 An Orthopedic Surgeon